jaganthoutam/ubuntu-k8s-kops/example/README.md

 # Full terraform example

-You can run `terraform apply` from this directory to build 2 example clusters with shared VPC and IAM resources. `cluster1` uses public subnets and `cluster2` uses private subnets with NAT gateways.
+You can run `terraform apply` from this directory to build example cluster with VPC and IAM resources. `staging` uses public subnets.
+(You can also enable another cluster or add more cluster..
+NOTE: if you add more clusters it will use shared VPC.)

 Note that this example is using non-existent domain and private DNS mode so a configuration change is required to connect to the Kubernetes API after creation: